steelheadfly/jarkolla-asiaa/7steps-oop-alg.md

 ### 4. Make error handling explicit in what objects are being constructed

-- Moved the construction routine for Score and ScoreError into it's own function.
+Move the construction routine for Score and ScoreError into it's own function.

 ```